chunkailam0124/jk.github.io/_pages/about.md

 <ul>
   <li>
     [2026.06] I finally got the First Class Honors Bachelor's degree from Hong Kong Baptist University.
-Our work, Quantum Finance with Time Series Analysis, was accepted by SMC 2026.
+Our work, Quantum Finance with Time Series Analysis, was accepted by <i>SMC 2026</i>.
   </li>
   <li>
     [2026.04] The FYP got the Outstanding Poster Award at the 14th Faculty of Science and Technology Poster Presentation BNBU 2026.